Home Builders Blitz history

 This was the largest single U.S. home-building effort in Habitat for Humanity’s history.

-During the 2008 Home Builders Blitz, in spite of a downturn in the building industry, 110 affiliates partnered with builders to complete 263 homes in 34 states.
+During this event, in spite of a downturn in the building industry, 110 affiliates partnered with builders to complete 263 homes in 34 states.

 2014’s goal: 300 new houses

-To date, 1,067 homes have been constructed, including the two Home Builders Blitz projects, 2007 off-year local builds, and the pilot projects that preceded the first national build.
+To date, 1,067 homes have been constructed, including the three Home Builders Blitz projects, 2007 off-year local builds and the pilot projects that preceded the first national build.